danielsyoder/Lambda-JsonLogs_FilterTo_DynamoDB/README.md

 Designed as PoC for log filtering.
 Requires mapping json dict to attributes.
 Built batchwriter method over using batch_writer() to track response/consumed capacity.

-Workflow initiated by new log-file S3 event --> SQS --> Lambda (set number of logs to consume) --> DynamoDB Table.
+Workflow initiated by new log-file S3 event --> SQS --> Lambda (can set number of logs to consume) --> DynamoDB Table.